o3de/o3de/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/Tools/DCC/Substance/readme.md

 # O3DE DCCsi and Substance Designer

 This document contains instructions and other information related to using Adobe Substance Designer with Open 3D Engine (O3DE).
 O3DE has a Gem called the DccScriptingInterface (DCCsi) that helps user manage the usage of many popular Digital Content Creation tools (DCC) such as Substance.
 These are primarily workflow integrations with the intent to provide an improved ease-of-use experience when these tools are used to author source content for O3DE.
-The DCCsi helps with aspects such as, configuration and settings, launching tools and boostrapping them with O3DE extensions (generally python scripts using the DCC tools APIs to automate tasks)
+The DCCsi helps with aspects such as, configuration and settings, launching tools and bootstrapping them with O3DE extensions (generally python scripts using the DCC tools APIs to automate tasks)

 ## Status:  Prototype